reMRKableDev/dubsterdam-page/README.md

 ![hero-gif](dubsterdam.gif)

 This application is built with [React.js](https://reactjs.org/) and makes use of the [Context API](https://reactjs.org/docs/context.html).
-A Theme Context is used to provide the application with both "light" and "dark" theme-modes.

 ## Getting Started